Using DirectQuery in Power BI

 When defining the model, consider doing the following:

 Keep measures simple.
 At least initially, it is recommended to limit measures to simple aggregates.
-Then if those perform in a satisfactory manner, more complex measures can be defined, but paying attention to the performance for each.
+Then if the measures perform in a satisfactory manner, more complex measures can be defined, but paying attention to the performance for each.

 Avoid relationships on uniqueidentifier columns.
 Power BI does not natively support a datatype of uniqueidentifier.
 Hence defining a relationship between columns of type uniqueidentifier column will result in a query with a join involving a Cast.
 Again, this commonly leads to poor performance.
 Until this case is specifically optimized, the only workaround is to materialize columns of an alternative type in the underlying database.